 [Post updated February, 2017 with information about Harry’s new razor cartridge and availability at Target department stores in the US.]
-As I wrote about last month, Dollar Shave Club’s allure is an “in your face” marketing theme.
+As I wrote about recently, Dollar Shave Club’s allure is an “in your face” marketing theme.
 In the first 20 seconds of their commercial, the founder Mike says their blades “are f*cking great.”
 They don’t mince words.
 You get blades much cheaper than from the store.
 Seeing as how Gillette has 70% of the world’s market on razors, you know who they have their sights on.
 And DSC has been growing.

 Harry’s Razor And Cartridge